CamCove-Crichton/Whiskey-d_Away/README.md

 - Styled the main header and add the favicon and main images as well as added a bit of styling to the bits of content on the index template
 - Added in the basic setup for the footer to the base template
 - Then began adding in the sub-munu for the page site navigation using Bootstrap as a base starting point and manipulating it, as well as then adding in an icon to use as a display marker for which page is currently active by utilising jQuery
+- Created a main-nav and mobile-top-header page and placed in a directory called "includes".
+Idea came from CI's Boutique Ado walkthrough

 ### Future Developments